 A special control connection is also provided to asynchronously force session closing.
 It can be used on the server side, by Metadata Adapters or other back-end processes, to force closure of active sessions.
-It is available to the clients as well, if needed to close the current session or a previous one.
+It is available to the clients as well to ensure that the current session or a previous one is closed on the Server, if connection truncation may not be detected immediately by the Server.